hannah-potgieter/infinity-and-p-Laplace-solvers/ball-and-hypercube/README.md

 ### 5. Arctan Dirichlet problem

-This problem prescribes Dirichlet boundary data given by an absolute-value function, analogous to the Aronsson case.
+This problem prescribes Dirichlet boundary data given by an arctan function, also analogous to the Aronsson case.

 In 2D, the boundary data is